FreeRADIUS/freeradius-server/raddb/README.md

 ### `policy.d`

-This directory contains sample policies that are used when processing packets.
+The `policy.d/` directory contains sample policies that are used when processing packets.
 These policies implement complex logic which often uses multiple modules.

 There is no need to have "available" or "enabled" policies.
 All policies are loaded by the server, and unused ones are ignored.

 ### `sites-available/`

-This directory contains virtual servers which process packets.
+The `sites-available/` directory contains virtual servers which process packets.
 They are similar to the virtual servers used by Apache or Nginx.

 Each virtual server will begin with a `server` declaration, along with it's name.  e.g. `server default { ...`.
 The declaration is then